Kyagara/equinox/README.md

 A rewrite of Riven's [code generation](https://github.com/MingweiSamuel/Riven/tree/v/2.x.x/riven/srcgen) is used in [equinox](https://github.com/Kyagara/equinox/tree/main/codegen).

-If cloning the project, make sure to have a `go.work` file in the root of the project so you can use `go generate` from the root.
+If cloning the project, make sure to have a `go.work` file in the root of the project, if you don't, you will get an error when trying to run `go generate`.

 ```
 go 1.21